 There are over 32,600 establishments in this highly competitive industry in the USA alone.
 Together these companies generate about $256.3 billion in annual revenues.
-The average civil engineering firm makes some $7.8 million in sales per year employing about 30 professional and administrative staff.
-The average payroll is just under $57,000 while the industry sector as a whole employs about 961,000.
+And the average civil engineering firm makes some $7.8 million in sales per year employing about 30 professional and administrative staff.
+In addition, the average payroll is just under $57,000 while the industry sector as a whole employs about 961,000.

 The civil engineering construction industry took a beating during the Great Recession with a number of companies falling by 17% from 2007.
-The employment shrank by 7.9% during the same period.
-Despite this downturn, the total employment grew some 9.7% and the average per civil engineering company rose from 23 to almost 30.
-Companies in the sector were able to use their manpower more efficiently with the revenue per employee rising from $173,000 in 2007 to $267,000 in 2012.
+For example, the employment shrank by 7.9% during the same period.
+However, despite this downturn, the total employment grew some 9.7% and the average per civil engineering company rose from 23 to almost 30.
+Why?
+Because companies in the sector were able to use their manpower more efficiently with the revenue per employee rising from $173,000 in 2007 to $267,000 in 2012.

 Business valuation methods for civil engineering construction firms

-Successful civil engineering firms are a typical acquisition target.
-This means you can check the recent business sale prices to estimate what your firm is worth on the market.
-Valuation multiples derived from such market comparables are a common way to determine your firm’s fair market value.
+Successful civil engineering firms sell often.
+So you can check the recent business sale prices to estimate what your firm is worth on the market.
+Importantly, valuation multiples derived from such market comparables are a common way to determine your firm’s fair market value.

-There are a number of valuation multiples to choose from, based on the firm’s revenues, profits, EBITDA, cash flow, or business assets.
+There are a number of valuation multiples to choose from.
+Examples include those based on the firm’s revenues, profits, EBITDA, cash flow, or business assets.

 New to Business Valuation?